google/zetasql/docs/query-syntax.md

 union operation terminates when a recursive term iteration produces no new rows.

-If recursion does not terminate, the query will not terminate.
+If recursion doesn't terminate, the query will not terminate.

 To avoid a non-terminating iteration in a recursive union operation, you can use the `LIMIT` clause in a query.